pratikshaprajapati/Data-Engineer-Projects/Fabric-NYC-Taxi-Project/pipelines/pl_stg_processing_nyctaxi.md

 This pipeline copies Raw data from the **Microsoft Fabric Lakehouse** to the **Fabric Warehouse** using the Copy activity.

 ---

+## 🧠 What This Pipeline Does

+- Loads raw trip data from Lakehouse
+- Stages it into the Warehouse for reporting or transformation
+- No transformations done here; raw records are simply transferred

+---

 ### 📸 Screenshot of Pipeline